ankilab/HANCOCK_MultimodalDataset/README.md

 mkdir pixel_classifiers
 cp qupath_scripts/tissueDetection.json pixel_classifiers
 ```
 Next, run `detect_tissue_in_tma_cores.groovy`.
-Alternatively, you can define your own pixel classifier for tissue detection.

-Optional: To improve the subsequent counting of positive cells, you can manually remove possible artifacts from the
+To improve the subsequent counting of positive cells, you can manually remove possible artifacts from the
 resulting detection objects, for example using the brush tool while holding down the `ALT` key.
+However, this is optional.

 Run `tma_measure_positive_cells.groovy`.
 This script first makes sure that the grid labels and object hierarchy
 are correct, in case the objects were manually adjusted (e.g. for artifact removal).
 Next, it runs QuPath's